 Seeing patients worldwide excluding USA/Canada

 Lisa studied Clinical Nutrition and Dietetics at Cardiff Metropolitan University for four years, before graduating with first class honours in 2014.
-She has six years clinical experience working in the NHS, providing care to patients in both the inpatient and outpatient setting.
+Her clinical experience in the NHS includes providing care to patients in both the inpatient and outpatient setting.